chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/fey/sea-hag.md

 aliases: ["Sea Hag"]
 ---
 # Sea Hag
 *Source: Monster Manual p.
-179, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+179, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Sea hags live in dismal and polluted underwater lairs, surrounded by merrow and other aquatic monsters.